-In 1986, a nuclear power plant in Chernobyl, Ukraine, unleashed a series of explosions, spreading radioactive fallout into the atmosphere and causing severe ecological damage.
+Amidst the nuclear fascination and testing of the Cold War, a nuclear power plant in Chernobyl, Ukraine, experienced a series of detonations in 1986, spreading radioactive fallout into the atmosphere and causing severe ecological damage.
 It came to be known as the Chernobyl disaster and devastated the surrounding regions.
-People and animals were exposed to this radiation, which sometimes caused mutations that made animals look almost other worldly.
+People and animals were exposed to this radiation, which sometimes caused mutations that made animals look almost otherworldly.

-Following the disastrous fallout of the Chernobyl disaster, trees temporarily took on a rather peculiar shade of crimson, and the region within close proximity of the reactor received the moniker “Red Forest.”
-In the Red Forest, radioactive wolves are apex predators with some studies suggesting their population is approximately seven times higher than that of comparable refuge sites.
-These wolves consume prey covered in radiation with levels 50 times the normal amount.
-On the outside, they look and appear normal; however their behavior is far wilder than what we’re accustomed to.
+Following the disastrous fallout of the Chernobyl meltdown, trees temporarily took on a rather peculiar shade of crimson, and the region within the close proximity of the reactor received the moniker “Red Forest.”
+In the Red Forest, radioactive wolves are apex predators, with some studies suggesting their population is approximately seven times higher than that of comparable sites.

 The Eurasian lynx is a cat once thought to have disappeared from Europe.
 But in 2014, scientists determined they made a comeback - to Chernobyl.
-Like a lot of other creatures in the radioactive zone, this species of lynx thrived because there were no humans to run them out.
-Hunters exterminated the species in the early 20th century in Europe, but they remained in parts of Siberia.
+Like a lot of other creatures in the radioactive zone, this species of lynx thrived because there were no humans.
+Urbanization and hunters wiped out the species in the early 20th century in Western Europe, but they remained in parts of Siberia.

 Now, several hundred of these little creatures call Chernobyl home.
 Because they're very elusive - and the zone itself is very dangerous - scientists haven't been able to determine how radioactive these creatures are.
-Researchers predict they have similar levels to other animals in the zone.
+Researchers predict they have radiation levels similar to other animals in the zone.

 In the aftermath of the Chernobyl incident, it wasn't just the land animals who felt the effects of radiation.
-The harsh reality for birds in the event of nuclear disaster can be devastating.
-This was particularly true for barn swallows.
-In 2000, the barn swallow population was observed as having several horrific mutations.
-From deformed beaks and disproportionate feathers to albinism and significantly smaller brains, their harrowing tale is a high flying threat and a terrifying foreshadowing of what could happen if more nuclear events precede Chernobyl in the future.
+Birds have proven to be particularly affected by nuclear fallout.
+This is particularly true for the barn swallows around Chernobyl.
+In the early 2000s, the barn swallow population was observed to have several horrific mutations, including deformed beaks, disproportionate feathers, partial albinism, and significantly smaller brains.